moyernwentworth/Lazy-Birder/README.md

 	- (optional) create a shared or network folder
 - create a dir called scripts ('home/pi/scripts')
 	- add the two script from the Raspbery-Pi folder
-	- change variable to reflect project
+	- change variables to reflect your project
-- You will have to update some components depending on several things
+- You will have to update some components depending on several things, errors will let you know what to pip install, working on requirements.txt for pi
 	- most-likey
 		- Python
 		- google
-			- this will let you know which pip to use with the script
+			- google-cloud-storage
-- you must authenticate you Raspbery-Pi by getting and storing a key file
+- you must authenticate you Raspbery-Pi scripts by getting and storing a key.json file from the google console
 	- reflect that path in files
-- Create an empty Dir "mkdir website"
+- Create an empty Dir ```mkdir website```
-	- Initialize git hub in that folder
+	- Initialize github in that folder
-	- clone this project and switch branch ```git checkout Postautomation``` to the PostAutomation branch
+	- clone this project and switch the branch if not already on main ```git status``` then ```git checkout main``` to switch to the main branch
 	- Follow that branches read me to set up the website
-	- After setting up the site on your raspberry pi you will need to run it differently and make one edit in your settings.py
+	- After setting up the site on your raspberry pi you will need to run it differently and make one edit in your settings.py and several in views.py
+	- Edit website paths for keys and file locations in views.py
 	- to run on local network from pi ```python manage.py runserver 0.0.0.0:8000```
 		- to connect go to raspberyIP:8000 (or if you use a different port connect to that port)
 		- you will see an error regarding allowed hosts
 	- Edit settings.py in website, in ALLOWEDHOSTS = [] add 'raspberyIP'
-	- Edit website paths for keys and file locations in views.py

 # Step-3: Setting-up Functions
 - Add the google functions with the respective requirements into functions we created earlier
-	- process-image is trigger: upload to the input bucket
+	- process-image triggered: upload to the output/processed bird bucket
-	- bird-detect: pre-process bucket upload
+	- bird-detect triggered: pre-process bucket upload
-- write in sensative variables and add path to the needed files (you can place in any bucket and reference)
+- write in sensative variables and add path to the needed files (you can place in any bucket and reference with gs://)
 - Add the service account key file for you project
-	- after createing the addcout ad a json key file and copy it with the same name
+	- after createing the functions create a json key file and copy it with the same name into both projects to reference easily

 # Step-4: checking in
 - After running watch4motion.py on the Raspbery-Pi you should start seeing:
-	- images in the process-bucket
-	- MYSQL entrees that link the the process-bucket image

-# Step-5: issues
-- contact me:
-	- moyern@wit.edu
+	- if the prints are commented out, you will see nothing
+	- go to your input bucket to look at files, and you procceded-birds bucket to see if they classified

-# Step-6: run 24/7 (optional: set up crons)
+# Step-5: run 24/7 (optional: set up crons)
 - run watch4motion.py and website code 24/7
 - ssh into raspbery pi type "crontab -l"
 	- should see no jobs